sbhandari1992/pullRequestDemo/README.md

 # pullRequestDemo
-this is a demo learning for yearup bootcamp
+this is  a demo for pullrequest learning for yearup bootcamp